sambunting/nuxt-docs/docs/listr2/content/en/renderers/render-fallback.md

 )
 ```

-This is also true for if you want to get the silent renderer directly.
+This is also true if you want to get the silent renderer directly.
 But this time you have to pass in `rendererSilent` variable to the options.

 ```typescript
 task = new Listr<Ctx>(